 With over 500 VPN servers spread across 60+ countries, you get unlimited P2P traffic and unlimited bandwidth regardless.
 Claiming to be the world’s fastest VPN, IPVanish is available for Windows, Windows Phone, macOS, Linux, iOS, Android, Chromebook and even routers.

 Not all VPNs are paid services.
 If you have only an occasional need to access the web or other online service via a VPN, then signing up with a free service makes sense, especially if you’re concerned about payment privacy and don’t have a Bitcoin wallet.

-Like TunnelBear’s free service, OkayFreedom caps your VPN allowance at 500 MB a month, which means you will need to use it sparingly in most cases, even with an extra 100 MB available per referral.
+Like TunnelBear’s free service, OkayFreedom caps your VPN allowance at 2 GB a month.
 This free service is ad-supported, but can be slow at times.

 VPNs for Netflix

 You may be reviewing this list to find a VPN solution that is going to work as a Netflix region blocking bypass.
-While Netflix has asserted that it will be blocking VPNs to prevent this from happening in the future, as of May 2016 various services are still waiting to be blocked.
+While Netflix has asserted that it will be blocking VPNs to prevent this from happening in the future, some services seem to have found away around this, such as ExpressVPN.

 Our Top VPNs – What Are Yours?

 We’ve compiled this list over the course or several years.
 This means two things: one, that we’re satisfied that the services we’ve included are worthy of their continued presence on the list, and two, that we might have missed a VPN service that you think should be included.

 Use the comments section to let us know what you think should be added or removed.